 - Which colours will you use?

-This can be the quickest and cheapest option.
-Designing it yourself means you can have a finished logo within a matter of minutes, allowing you to move on to other areas of launching your business.
+This is the quickest and cheapest option.
+Designing it yourself means you can get a free gym logo within a matter of minutes, allowing you to move on to other areas of launching your business.

 The downside is that some home-made logos look unprofessional, which can affect the credibility of your business.
 Of course, some DIY logos look awesome – The Minimalists created their logo at home using clip-art, and it looks pretty good to us!
 You can always use a DIY logo as a short-term placeholder until you’ve generated enough money to justify investing in a professional designer.